druskus20/dots/nvim/.config/nvim/README.md

 </p>

 I use [Neovim](https://neovim.io) as my editor.
-Since version 0.5 it supports configuration through lua.
-Lua is much faster than vimscript, and, even if its syntax isnt perfect, its still much better.
+Since version 0.5 it supports configuration through Lua.
+Lua is much faster than vimscript, and, even if its syntax isn't perfect, its still much better.
 On top of that I decided to use [Aniseed](https://github.com/Olical/aniseed), which allows me to configure nvim using [Fennel](https://fennel-lang.org/).